 FOR A FREE ADVENT “CHEAT SHEET” with many practical suggestions on how you and your family or study group can hope to make this the best Advent and Christmas Season ever, either sign up for free on our email list or confirm your existing subscription and then email us at email@example.com asking for your free copy.
 This document is not posted publicly on our website and is for our subscribers only.

 For more great resources for Christmas, visit the CHRISTMAS INCARNATION section of the Crossroads Initiative Library.

 St. Peter Chrysologus, an Early Church Father, was bishop of Ravenna, Italy and died around the year 450.
-This excerpt from one of his sermons (Sermo 148: PL 52, 596-598) on the incarnation is used in the Roman Office of Readings for the feast (liturgical memorial) of St. Peter Chrysologus on July 30.
+This post is an excerpt from one of his sermons (Sermo 148: PL 52, 596-598) on the incarnation and human dignity.
+It appears in the Roman Office of Readings for the feast (liturgical memorial) of St. Peter Chrysologus on July 30.

 Banner/featured image by Ronald Balaba on Scopio.
 Used with permission.